bcc-code/bcc-wp/Development model for WordPress with Kinsta.md

 <pre>#!/bin/bash
 TARGET="/www/{sitefolder_xxxxxxx}/public"
 GIT_DIR="/www/{sitefolder_xxxxxxx}/private/{sitename}.git"
-BRANCH="master"
+BRANCH="main"

 while read oldrev newrev ref
 do
-        # only checking out the master (or whatever branch you would like to deploy)
+        # only checking out the main (or whatever branch you would like to deploy)
         if [[ $ref = refs/heads/$BRANCH ]];
         then
                 echo "Ref $ref received.
 Deploying ${BRANCH} branch to production..."